zchee/golang-wiki/gopls.md

 * Does not work with build tags: [#29202](https://github.com/golang/go/issues/29202).
 * Find references and rename only work in a single package: [#32869](https://github.com/golang/go/issues/32869), [#32877](https://github.com/golang/go/issues/32877).
 * Completion does not work well after `go` or `defer` statements: [#29313](https://github.com/golang/go/issues/29313).
+* Changes in files outside of the editor are not yet tracked: [#31553](https://github.com/golang/go/issues/31553).

 ## Installation